tobozo/esp32-qemu-sim/README.md

 ### Project Build Folder

+/!\ The ESP32 build folder must be set and populated in the workflow prior to calling the action.
-Note: the default build folder path to the ESP project binaries is `./build`.
+The default path to the ESP32 project binaries is `./build`, but your mileage may vary:

 ```yaml
   with:
     build-folder: ./my-build-folder
 ```

-The build folder should contain the following files, they are needed to build a QEmu flash image:
+The `build-folder` can point to the ESP32 project build folder, but only those files are needed by QEmu to build a flash image:

 - partitions.csv
 - partitions.bin